UtrechtUniversity/Web-Stories/README.md

-# Nightswim
+# Web Stories

-Nightswim is a tool for creating interactive web applications.
+Web Stories is a tool for creating interactive web applications.
-It was originally intended for interactive stories and adventure games but is currently being adapted for more general purposes.
+It was originally intended for interactive stories and adventure games but is being adapted for more general purposes.

 ## Dependencies
-Nightswim includes the following (unmodified) open source components:
+Web Stories includes the following (unmodified) open source components:
 - jQuery: MIT License
 - Howler.js: MIT License